GrigLars/command_line_fu/README.md

     1   	stdout	Standard output
     2   	stderr	Standard error

     command &>file		# ...
 OR
     command > file-name 2>&1	# ... pipes both stdout and stderr in a file command 2>&1 | less		# ... it can also be piped

     command 2> error.logr.log 	# put only stderr in a log

+You can also pipe both standard output and standard error into the next stage of the pipeline like this:

+	if doesnotexist |& grep 'command not found' >/dev/null then
+	  echo "oops"
+	fi

 #### How to grep docker logs